-2.1 The purpose of this report is to provide a quarterly progress update upon the Council's Digital Services programme of works.
-The Council and our technology partner, CGI UK Limited, have continued to work in partnership to increase the pace of delivery to improve core digital services, achieve further improvement and progress the associated major systems changes and developments which will further enable and enhance our citizen facing services and the internal business operations of the Council.
+2.1 The purpose of this report is to provide a quarterly progress update upon the Council's Digital Services programme of works and the delivery of the Digital and Smart City Strategy.
+The Council and our technology partner, CGI UK Limited, have continued to work to increase the pace of delivery to improve core digital services, achieve further improvement and progress the associated major systems changes and developments which will further enable and enhance our customer facing services and the internal business operations of the Council.